uphold-forks/flare/README.md

 # Flare

-Flare is a next-generation blockchain which enables smart contracts with XRP that settle on the XRP ledger.
+Flare is a next-generation blockchain which enables smart contracts with XRP that settle on the XRP Ledger.

 ## Features